Deadbeat corporate borrowers? Not in India

 Lenders are also staring at the prospect of more bad loans as the economy shudders.
 Standard & Poor's has warned that India could become the first of the so-called BRIC economies to lose its investment-grade status on slowing growth and political roadblocks to economic policymaking.

-In the year to end-March, Indian banks sought to restructure a record $12 billion in corporate loans through the Corporate Debt Restructuring Cell (CDR), a central bank-approved consortium of lenders - an increase of 156 percent on the year before.
-And that excludes billions of dollars in loans restructured outside the official channel, including $4 billion of Air India debt and about $5.5 billion of loans at loss-making state electricity boards.
+In the year to end-March, Indian banks sought to restructure a record $12 billion (7.62 billion pounds) in corporate loans through the Corporate Debt Restructuring Cell (CDR), a central bank-approved consortium of lenders - an increase of 156 percent on the year before.
+And that excludes billions of dollars in loans restructured outside the official channel, including $4 billion (2.54 billion pounds) of Air India AIN.UL debt and about $5.5 billion (3.49 billion pounds) of loans at loss-making state electricity boards.

 "Going to CDR has almost become fashionable these days.
 Borrowers are exploiting the CDR mechanism without exhausting other genuine avenues of redressing their problems around over-leverage," Ambit's Krishnan said.

 The recent surge in loan restructuring may just be putting off the inevitable, though.
-Ratings agency CRISIL expects new loan restructuring over fiscal year 2012 and 2013 to hit $36 billion, and analysts warn that 25-50 percent of such loans are likely to turn bad and hit banks' profitability.
+Ratings agency CRISIL expects new loan restructuring over fiscal year 2012 and 2013 to hit $36 billion (22.88 billion pounds), and analysts warn that 25-50 percent of such loans are likely to turn bad and hit banks' profitability.
 Fresh restructuring of loans in the year to March 2011 was negligible.

 "Restructuring helps the company sometimes, but if you step back and see it leads to ‘evergreening' of loans which can cause problems going forward," said Vikram Bajaj, director at Renaissance Capital Advisors, which advises companies on debt restructuring.
 "Basically, what you're doing is taking a call that the borrower may come out of the situation and you're giving him more money, but the odds, in most cases, are against it.
 Kingfisher Airlines is the biggest example of that."

-In the best-known recent example of a restructured loan turning sour, liquor baron Vijay Mallya's Kingfisher Airlines (KING.NS) defaulted to most banks on a $1.4 billion loan.
+In the best-known recent example of a restructured loan turning sour, liquor baron Vijay Mallya's Kingfisher Airlines (KING.NS) defaulted to most banks on a $1.4 billion (889.9 million pounds) loan.

 PERILOUS PRACTICE